 These are some of the biggest events around the world, well worth travelling for.

 There are massive music festivals, country-wide water fights, religious festivals, and so much more.
-Always a good way to get under the skin of a different country and experience a unique slice of local culture.
+These events are a fantastic way to get under the skin of a different country and experience a unique slice of local culture.

 Last Updated: 2nd Jan 2024 with all known future dates.